This post is current and updated regularly. Last updated as of August 2017.

 While I work for the Enreach Beijing office, there are placement options all over China in cities like Shanghai, Hangzhou, Nanjing, Ningbo, Shenzhen, and Chengdu.

 If you want to find a job at my company, the quickest and most direct way is to send me an email and I’ll put you in touch with our foreign counseling recruiter.
-For more information on the job requirements, check out job posting #3 on my China Jobs Page!
+For more information on the job requirements, check out my China Jobs Board!

 If you’re a native English-speaking American who attended a highly selective college in the US, definitely consider applying if you’re interested.
-We need someone ASAP!
+We need more counselors ASAP!

 Want to apply?
 Email me at email@example.com!